PoisotLab/ms_straight_lines/manuscript.md

 system, including any constraints on the quantities studied.

 Bayesian models are a common set of generative models, frequently used to study ecological systems.
-Here, we define Bayesian models for all 4 of the distributions.
+Here, we define Bayesian models for all 4 of the distributions, using notation from @HobbHoot15.

 Link-species scaling (LSSL) model: